rancher/docs/content/rke/latest/en/config-options/services/services-extras/_index.md

 For any of the Kubernetes services, you can update the `extra_args` to change the existing defaults.

 As of `v0.1.3`, using `extra_args` will add new arguments and **override** any existing defaults.
-For example, if you need to modify the default admission controllers list, you need to include the default list and edit it with your changes so all changes are included.
+For example, if you need to modify the default admission plugins list, you need to include the default list and edit it with your changes so all changes are included.

 Prior to `v0.1.3`, using `extra_args` would only add new arguments to the list and there was no ability to change the default list.

+> **Note:** All service defaults and paramters are defined per [`kubernetes_version`]({{< baseurl >}}/rke/latest/en/config-options/#kubernetes-version).
+A detailed list of the options can be found [here](https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_service_options.go)

+> **Note:** The default list of admission plugins is defined [here](https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_service_options.go#L11).
+The list is sometimes changed per kubernetes version.
+The exact list per version is defined in the same file.

 ```yaml
 services: